meddwedd/resumedb/README.md

 This project was coded for my practice in using such things as Tomcat, Servlets, JSP, JSTL, JDBC along with SQL.

-You may see what this project looks like deployed on heroku service - [here](http://resume-db.herokuapp.com).

 ### Libs used

 * gson-2.8.5.jar